kaushal0494/kaushal0494/README.md

 ### Hi there 👋

+Hi, I'm [Kaushal Kumar Maurya](https://kaushal0494.github.io/), a PhD scholar at the Natural Language Processing Lab in the Department of Computer Science and Engineering at the IIT Hyderabad, India.

 <!--
 **kaushal0494/kaushal0494** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.